MUSE

 Absolution produced a lot of huge hits and live staples, and I think it is fairly safe from those who are on the look out for rock bands "selling out."
 For the most part, Muse continues to play loud, catchy rock as they did on their previous release, and also deftly include even more classical elements.
 Apocalypse, Please, for example, is a heavy song, but with no guitar; it's played on piano.
 But although it's probably a fan favorite, it's probably my least favorite Muse album.
 It's not bad, but while it has some major high points, there's also a number of tracks that I find less interesting, particularly the slower tracks.
 Also, like Origin of Symmetry, it sort of burns out by the end.
 The last four songs are OK at best, and so usually I just stop after Butterflies and Hurricanes.

-1. Stockholm Syndrome
+Best tracks:1.
+Stockholm Syndrome

 2. Time is Running Out